reTHINK-project/specs/runtime/readme.md

 #### Runtime User Agent

 The Runtime User Agent, manages Core Sandbox components including its download, deployment and update from Core Runtime Provider.
-It also handles Device bootstrap and the deployment and update of Service Provider sandboxes including Hyperties, Protocol Stubs and Policy Enforcers, via the Runtime Catalogue.
+It also handles Device bootstrap and the deployment and update of Service Provider sandboxes including Hyperties, Protocol Stubs and IdP Proxies, via the Runtime Catalogue.

 The Runtime User Agent must have listeners to receive messages at: